Love for hometown soccer club inspires PM hopeful Taro Kono

 “He felt that sense of purpose and that’s why he stepped into that role.”

-Kono’s appointment had been necessitated by the late-1998 withdrawal of Bellmare’s parent company Fujita, whose construction and real estate businesses had suffered in Japan’s “lost decade” of economic doldrums.
+Kono’s appointment had been necessitated by the late-1998 withdrawal of Bellmare’s parent company, Fujita, whose construction and real estate businesses had suffered in Japan’s “lost decade” of economic doldrums.
 It was a stunning reversal of fortune for Bellmare, which that year had sent four players — including Japan star Hidetoshi Nakata and South Korean defender Hong Myung-bo — to the FIFA World Cup in France.

 The development couldn’t have come at a worse time for the J. League, which that same year saw Yokohama Flugels — one of the league’s 10 founding members — merged into crosstown rival Yokohama Marinos after its major sponsors pulled out.